It is an acute, systemic disease, meaning that it starts suddenly, and it affects the whole body. The Flavivirus causes yellow fever.

 - bleeding from the nose, mouth, and eyes

-Between 20 percent and 50 percent of patients who develop toxic stage symptoms die within two weeks.
+Between 20 percent and 50 percent of people who develop toxic stage symptoms die within two weeks.

-Within 7 to 10 days, yellow fever is fatal in around half the patients who enter the toxic phase.
+Within 7 to 10 days, yellow fever is fatal in around half of all people who enter the toxic phase.

 Those who recover do not generally have any organ damage and are immune for life.